 HEAD is now at a29330a Commit message of the last commit in upstream/develop

 Force push your local changes to your origin.
-This will upstream/develop and origin/develop even
+This will make upstream/develop and origin/develop even.

 git push --force-with-lease origin develop